 - Weight loss – can signal depression, hidden medical conditions, physical difficulties (inability to cook or drive to the grocery store) or memory loss (simply forgetting to eat).

-- Weight gain – can also signal depression, underlying medical conditions (diabetes), poor eating habits (such as an over reliance on convenience foods if cooking or driving to the store has become difficult).
+- Weight gain – can also signal depression, underlying medical conditions (diabetes), poor eating habits (such as an over-reliance on convenience foods if cooking or driving to the store has become difficult).

 - Dangers of Elderly Drivers

-- Bumps, bruises and bandaids – may be a serious sign your loved one has been having more falls.
+- Bumps, bruises and band-aids – may be a serious sign your loved one has been having more falls.
 If they reside in a nursing home, this is a particular cause for concern and reason to ask lots of questions.
 When, how and why are the falls occurring?
-Are there enough staff assigned to your elderly loved one?
-Do they need additional assistance bathing, dressing or eating?
+Is there enough staff assigned to your elderly loved one?
+Do they need additional assistance in bathing, dressing or eating?
 Is their living area safe, clean, well lit and free of tripping/slipping hazards?
 Are calls for help answered promptly?

-- Refusal to try new activities – if your elderly loved one becomes angry, agitated or withdrawn when you invite them to try a new card game or join in a family sing along, this may be a sign of early onset dementia (or another emotional or physical difficulty).
+- Refusal to try new activities – if your elderly loved one becomes angry, agitated or withdrawn when you invite them to try a new card game or join in a family sing-along, this may be a sign of early onset dementia (or another emotional or physical difficulty).
 New tasks are often extremely challenging and disconcerting for those experiencing early memory loss.
 If a loved one suddenly seems withdrawn, depressed or exhibits marked changes in personality, seek the advice of a qualified medical professional.

 - Changes in appearance – if personal grooming habits have fallen by the wayside, it could mean your elderly loved one is having difficulty bathing, dressing, getting out for haircuts or is suffering from depression or a serious medical condition.

-- Unopened mail, unread magazines and newspapers – potential signs that bill paying has become overwhelming and confusing (this can be due to a combination of neurological or physical issues).
+- Unopened mail, unread magazines, and newspapers – potential signs that bill paying has become overwhelming and confusing (this can be due to a combination of neurological or physical issues).

-- Clutter around the house, plants or animals that aren’t well tended, broken appliances or spills and stains around the house are often signs that your loved one can no longer keep up with general housekeeping and chores on their own.
+- Clutter around the house – plants or animals that aren’t well tended, broken appliances or spills and stains around the house are often signs that your loved one can no longer keep up with general housekeeping and chores on their own.